 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

 Response The problem with incorporating federal rules by referencing the Federal Register is that DEQ would have to reference multiple Federal Register publications for each rule.
 The CFR lists all Federal Register publications included in the CFR.
 By referencing a specific CFR, the EQC adopts all Federal Register publications that occurred prior to publication of the CFR.
+DEQ will attach to this staff report a list of FR publications which occurred between July 1, 2010 and July 1, 2012.

 Comment The CFR constantly changes and it is difficult to look at the current CFR sections to determine what requirements have been incorporated into DEQ rules.